 For those with lower Lp(a) levels, no additional testing or treatment is usually necessary as the risk of coronary artery disease is comparatively low.
 For those with elevated Lp(a) levels, it is wise to consult a physician in order to make decisions regarding potential treatment.

 Genetic predisposition can also have a considerable impact on one's Lp(a) levels; specific variants of the gene responsible for synthesizing lipoprotein A are thought to be correlated with elevated concentrations within the bloodstream.
 While genetic testing is available prior to birth, most people become aware of these variants after they begin experiencing symptoms – at which point preventive measures such as lifestyle modifications and medications designed to reduce cholesterol and improve heart health may already be too late.
+It is important to talk to your healthcare provider about your family history and any potential risk factors for high Lp(a) levels, as this information can help determine the best course of action for you and your family members.

 Using a simple blood test, one can accurately measure their Lp (a) concentration.
 Whether you opt for the doctor's office or an at-home testing kit available online or in stores across America, obtaining your results is quick and easy.
 Just make sure to follow the manufacturer's instructions included with each kit carefully - from collecting a small sample size from either your finger prick or venous draw to processing it correctly - and you'll have your results within minutes.
 With this knowledge in hand, individuals with high concentrations should seek medical advice, while those with low levels are likely safe but may still want to investigate any underlying medical conditions that could be present.